bnrobinson93/virtru-takehome/README.md

   - If multiple checkboxes are checked, the query string will contain the details for each of the services that are checked on
   - If a query string is detected, the page will default to the expand only the options listed in the query string, ignoring the receiving user's previous preference
   - Any difference between the status of the service at the time of the query string and the current status will be highlighted in some way

+**Hooks**

+- A custom `useFetch` hook will be created for the fetch that covers the following:
+  - The custom hook will be placed in the `src/hooks` directory
+  - Fetch from a given URL
+  - Leverage AbortControllers to invalidate as necessary
+  - An AbortController will be used to ensure no memory leaks and proper cleanup
+  - Handle loading and error states
+  - Loading and error states will be displayed to the user
+  - While libraries like SWR, Axios or React Query are great, I felt that the `useFetch` hook was a good fit for this project.
+The needs are fairly minimal, caching is out of scope, and generally not needed for the nature of the application, and it better shows my ability to implement a well designed custom hook.
+- A last updated timestamp will be displayed at the top or bottom of the page
+  - Note that all services come from one request so the timestamp will be global as opposed to per-service
+- A `useEffect`, in combination with the fetch hook will handle the 5-second re-fetching
+  - A "Pause" button will be added to halt the timer and allow for manual debugging/refreshing
+  - Note that the page will be paused if a share link is detected

+**Attack plan**

+- I aim to treat this application as I would in an agile development environment.
+- Each feature will be developed incrementally, so the design will evolved as it goes.
+- While this may result in a larger number of commits and more changes to the codebase between features, I believe this will better emulate a true front-end dev's workflow.
+- The steps:
+  - First I will develop the overall structure of the page
+  - The useFetch hook will be created next, so that it can begin being used for the rest of the application
+  - The overall status will be created next
+  - The header and footer next
+  - The itemized status will be created next but will be missing features such as filtering, sharing, and hiding items for now
+  - Finally, the hidden items will be created
+  - The functionality will then be added to the itemized status section to fully implement all features

 ### Security Considerations